Why Train Jiu Jitsu?

 Do not look outside yourself -Emerson

 On the surface martial arts is about defending oneself.
-While learning to defend yourself is powerful motivator to train, it is not what keeps people training over the long term.
+While learning to defend yourself is a powerful motivator to train, it is not what keeps people training over the long term.
 Most people stick with Jiu Jitsu long after they reach a point where they have acquired the skills necessary to defend themselves.

 Training martial arts has a very individual feel to it.
 Day-to-day life does not always offer an individualized experience.
 Playing well as a member of a group is a very important part of being a fully developed person, it also can buffer your personal experience and sense of accountability or accomplishment.
 You can’t take credit for the group, nor should you.
 Jiu Jitsu offers an honest and personal experience unlike the rest of the world.
 You come in, not just to improve your ability and keep your ego in check, but to enjoy your process and path.

 One thing that you cannot escape in the public realm is that luck sometimes plays more of a role than we wish.
 Brazilian Jiu Jitsu is not about luck.
 It is about effective skill under adverse conditions and the ability to reproduce it as needed.
-I think a key question that Martial Artist are addressing with their practice is “how well can I fare in an adverse condition, just myself alone?”
-One of the unhealthiest ways to seek the answer, is to look to an outside source for the answer.
+I think a key question that martial artists are addressing with their practice is “how well can I fare in an adverse condition, just myself alone?”
+One of the unhealthiest ways to seek the answer is to look to an outside source for the answer.
 Your answer should come from the cumulative experience of your practice.
 Your practice is where you find your best answers to your greatest struggles.

 Emerson believed that all people contained genius within them.
 Not an innate genius that remained idle and intact until you pressed the gas, rather a potential to be discovered.
 Hard deliberate work is required in order to see what that genius expressed looked like.
 It is genius earned and developed, not genius on command.
 And like many things that are not used, your genius can grow stagnant or worse: it will never be expressed if you do not extend yourself to develop it.